📋 Get the Wedding Quick Start Guide!

 Save your sanity and the sanctity of your marriage now by not going into debt for a wedding.
 Focus on your priorities first and conquer all obstacles as a team, because that’s what the married life is all about.
 You won’t look like Bridezilla or Groomvader for standing your ground and giving a gentle — or firm — reminder of that fact.
 This day is symbolic of the rest of your life.
 Set an example for your future married self, and start out on the right foot.

 This is your special day, but remember it’s just one day at the beginning of a lifetime of special days together.
-If, for whatever reason, you do end up taking on some wedding debt to pay for your big day, check out these tips for minimizing the damage from Intuit.
+If, for whatever reason, you do end up taking on some wedding debt to pay for your big day, check out these tips for minimizing the damage.
 Our best advice?
 Have a longer engagement to save for the celebration you want!